Developer guide

 Video call

-In the Video Call step, the user is connected with an operator to perform a manual verification process.
-The video call may include all other Identomat verification steps.
+In the Video call step, the user connects with an operator for a live verification.
+This can include any of the Identomat verification steps.

 One-on-one: Involves a secure video call between a customer and a verification operator